Sid110307/Sid110307/experience.md

 *Mar 2022 – Present (ongoing)*

 - Led backend and frontend development across multiple products with full-stack integration.
-- Designed mobile apps using React Native with Node.js and PostgreSQL backend and implemented CI/CD.
+- Designed mobile apps using React Native with Node.js and PostgreSQL backend, using Supabase for authentication and database management.
+- Implemented CI/CD pipelines using GitHub Actions and Google Cloud Platform (GCP) infrastructure.
 - Built real-time systems using WebSockets and REST APIs.

 ### Research Intern